softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer/getPreference.md

 ---
 title: "getPreference"
-description: "Select a type of preference you would like to get using [[SoftLayer_User_Customer::getPreferenceTypes|getPreferenceTypes... "
+description: "Select a type of preference you would like to get using [SoftLayer_User_Customer::getPreferenceTypes]({{<ref 'reference/... "
 layout: "method"
 tags:
     - "method"